francoishill/beegowebapp/README.md

 # Installation

-Here we will describe the steps to ge you up and running, note there are many dependencies which we will also help you to install.
+Here we will describe the steps to get you up and running.
+There are many dependencies which we will also help guide you to install.

 ```bash
 go get github.com/astaxie/beego